Sarah-Elhefnawy/ShoppingSystem/README.md

 3. Build and run the project.

 ## Acknowledgements
-- [Piece of Cake Channel](https://www.youtube.com/@poclearn) for the original idea and implementation.
+- [Piece of Cake Dev Channel](https://www.youtube.com/@poclearn) for the original idea and implementation.

 Feel free to explore the YouTube video for a detailed guide on implementing the project.